Invest in Gold

-When you have made the decision to invest in gold, there are still some considerations you will need to make about how to invest.
-These will largely depend on whether you are seeking long term financial security or a more flexible gold investment.
+When you have decided to invest, there are still some considerations you will need to make about how to invest.
+These will largely depend on whether you are seeking long-term financial security or a more flexible investment.

 Individual purchase or sales

-A lump sum purchase of gold coins, or gold bullion, can be suitable for those wanting to add gold to their portfolio immediately.
-Many gold purchases, bought through Physical Gold, are completely tax-free, and you can take advantage of our 0% commission rates and Buyback Guarantee.
-There are also special discounted purchase rates for those buying larger volumes of gold.
+A lump-sum purchase of gold coins, or gold bullion, can be suitable for those wanting to add to their portfolio immediately.
+Many purchases from us are completely tax-free, and you can take advantage of our 0% commission rates and Buyback Guarantee.
+There are also special discounted purchase rates for those buying larger volumes.

-Just like saving into a cash account, such as an ISA, it’s possible to gradually build your gold holding over time, through regularly scheduled, gold investment with our Gold Bundle monthly saver.
-This makes an investment in gold affordable for all, providing greater flexibility when it comes to growing your gold holding.
+Just like saving into a cash account, such as an ISA, it’s possible to gradually build your holding over time, through regularly scheduled, gold investing with our Gold Bundle monthly saver.
+This makes an investment affordable for all, providing greater flexibility when it comes to growing your holding.